cocos/cocos-docs/en/ui-system/components/editor/webview.md

 </html>
 ```

-Because of the limitations of Web platform, it can not be implemented by this mechanism, but internal pages can interact in the following ways:
+Due to limitations of the Web platform, it can not be implemented by this mechanism, but internal pages can interact in the following ways:

 ```html
 <html>